belastingdienst/opr-paas/docs/administrators-guide/secrets.md

     kustomize build . | kubectl apply -f -
     ```

-After that you can replace the publicKey data in the paas-sshsecrets-publickey ConfigMap,
+After that you can replace the publicKey data in the paas-secrets-publickey ConfigMap,
 k8s changes the mount and the webservice automatically picks up the file changes and uses the new key.

 !!! warning "Warning: starting v1.4.0"